-We remark here that axioms schemes on which a linearly told substantive story is based are never part of the story; indeed they are part of formalistic headers.
+We recall here that rule and axiom schemes on which a linearly told substantive story is based are never part of the story if they contain statements on statements; indeed they are part of non-formalistic or formalistic headers.
 So there is no contradiction between the Criterion and the fact that in axiom systems, often statements on infinitely many statements are made.
-Of course they are not written down in the formalistic header but there is the possibility to check in an algorithmic manner if a statement belongs to the axiom scheme.
+Of course, infinitely many statements are then not written down in the header.
+Nonetheless, as mentioned before, it should be possible to check immediately any claim that a particular statement belongs to the axiom scheme.